-Residents of Atlanta pick up paychecks that are higher than any other city — the median salary is about $94K annually; other top-paying cities include the company's headquarter city of Alpharetta ($52K) and Oklahoma City ($42K).
-The highest pay by state can be found in Georgia, where salaries average out at approximately $63K per year.
+Residents of Atlanta, Ga. pick up paychecks that are higher than any other city — the median salary is $94K per year; other top-paying cities include the company's headquarter city of Alpharetta, Ga. (approximately $71K) and Oklahoma City, Okla. (about $42K).
+U.S. pay levels are highest in the state of Georgia; salaries there average to $72K annually.

 Years of Experience

-Respondents who have been working for five to nine years tend to make $57K.
-For those with one to four years of experience, paychecks typically reach around $49K.
-Broken down by tenure, the largest share of Scientific Games International employees (43 percent) have 10-19 years of experience and typically earn about $88K annually.
+Respondents who have been working for five to nine years make around $62K per year on average.
+For those with one to four years of experience, median paychecks reach $59K annually.
+The largest fraction of Scientific Games International people (33 percent) have been working for 10-19 years and earn approximately $94K per year on average.